zbtolon/get-support/index.md

 {: additional-information}
 For more information about how the severity of tickets is assigned and how tickets are then handled, see [How are tickets assigned and weighted?](/docs/get-support/ticketweight.html)

-All {{site.data.keyword.Bluemix_notm}} customers are provided with free technical support through communities and blogs.
-Other types of support that are available, and when they are available, depend on the support level of the account.
+You are provided with free technical support through communities and blogs.
+{: tip}

 You can access the support options, such as the {{site.data.keyword.Bluemix_notm}} community or Stack Overflow for technical issues, from the {{site.data.keyword.Bluemix_notm}} console Support Center.
 The level of support you selected for your account determines the options that you see in the Support Center.
 For more information, see [Using the Support Center](/docs/get-support/howtogetsupport.html#using-avatar).
 The level of support you selected for your account also determines the severity you can assign to support tickets when you contact customer support.